OhadRubin/mountain-goap-python/all_in_one.md

 # // <copyright file="StateCheckerCallback.py" company="Chris Muller">
 # // Copyright (c) Chris Muller.
 All rights reserved.
 # // </copyright>

-# from typing import Callable, Dict, Any, TYPE_CHECKING

-# if TYPE_CHECKING:
-#     from ..Action import Action

-# /// <summary>
-# /// Delegate type for a callback that checks state before action execution or evaluation (the latter during planning).
-# /// </summary>
-# /// <param name="action">Action being executed or evaluated.</param>
-# /// <param name="currentState">State as it will be when the action is executed or evaluated.</param>
-# /// <returns>True if the state is okay for executing the action, otherwise false.</returns>
-# public delegate bool StateCheckerCallback(Action action, ConcurrentDictionary<string, object?> currentState);

 from typing import Callable, Dict, Any, TYPE_CHECKING